 Treaties of Tordesillas and Zaragoza

 The missing piece from the original Treaty of Tordesillas was the identification on the other side of the world of an anti-meridian.
-As the original treaty merely stated that Spain was granted lands west and Portugal lands east of the original treaty line, it did not do the same on the other side of the world.
+As the original treaty merely granted Spain lands west and Portugal lands east of the original treaty line, it did not do the same on the other side of the world.

-This caused several conflicts, especially once a westward sea route was discovered to the East Indies via the Strait of Magellan.
+This caused several conflicts, especially after the discovery of a westward sea route to the East Indies via the Strait of Magellan.

 By the early 16th century, both the Portuguese and Spanish laid claim to the Moluccas in modern-day Indonesia.
 Known then as the Spice Islands, the Moluccas were extremely valuable as a trading post and coveted by both kingdoms.